8balloon/eigenstate/README.md

 #### Method purity

+Methods may be pure XOR impure.

+Methods that return updated state data are called *pure methods*.

+Methods that invoke other methods are called *impure methods*.
+Async code goes in impure methods.

+Eigenstate will throw an error it finds you using a method that is pure *and* impure.

-The pure vs impure distinction is the central dogma of Eigenstate.
+This pure vs impure distinction is the central dogma of Eigenstate.
 Being forced to separate methods by purity will give you the separate benefits of functional code (for clean application logic) and procedural code (for Ajax calls, animations, and so forth).

-It is suggested that you annotate your methods with `/* pure */` or `/* impure */` to keep them explicitly differentiated.

 #### Store composition